Evaluation of missing data mechanisms in two and three dimensional incomplete tables: Missing data models for three-way incomplete tables

 Let ${\bf\pi} = \{\pi_{ijkrs}\}$ be the vector of cell probabilities, $\mu = \{\mu_{ijkrs}\}$ be the vector of expected counts and $N$ be the total cell count.
 Under Poisson sampling, the log-likelihood kernel of ${\bf\mu}$ is

 The log-linear model in this case is (see Ghosh and Vellaisamy (2016a))

-Three-way and higher order associations are assumed to be zero in (\ref{eq3}) as they are difficult to interpret and analysis by ML estimation (without using iterative procedures) becomes intractable.
+Three-way and higher order associations are assumed to be zero in (\ref{eq3}) as they are difficult to interpret.
+Also, analysis by ML estimation (without using iterative procedures) becomes intractable requiring more parameters, which might lead to non-identifiable models.
+Rochani {\it et al.}~(2017) used the term `homogeneous log-linear model' to denote a log-linear model that permits all two-way interactions between variables as well as missing-data parameters but contains no higher-order interactions, for example, the model (\ref{eq3}).

 Note that association terms among $Y_i$'s and those among $R_i$'s are not involved in studying the missing data mechanisms of $Y_i$'s in (\ref{eq3}).
 Hence, there is no need to include three-way or higher order interactions among the outcome variables such as $\lambda_{Y_{1}Y_{2}Y_{3}}$ or the missing indicators such as $\lambda_{R_{1}R_{2}R_{3}}$.
 It is assumed that the MAR mechanism of a variable depends on any one of the other variables so that interaction terms like $\lambda_{Y_{i}Y_{j}R_{k}}$ for $i\neq j\neq k$ are excluded from (\ref{eq3}).
 Also, the missingness mechanism of a variable cannot be NMAR and MAR simultaneously, which excludes terms with $\lambda_{Y_{i}Y_{j}R_{i}}$ for $i \neq j$ in (\ref{eq3}).
 Interactions such as $\lambda_{Y_{i}R_{k}R_{l}}$ for $i\neq k\neq l$ are absent in (\ref{eq3}) since their interpretation is unclear.
 Also, they are redundant for the derivation of closed-form estimates of the expected cell counts.
 Each log-linear parameter in (\ref{eq3}) satisfies the constraint that the sum over each of its arguments is 0.
 Based on the assumption regarding various missing mechanisms of a variable in Case 1, there are 16 identifiable missing data models, which are submodels of (\ref{eq3}) and categorized as follows. \begin{enumerate} \item[D1.]
 MCAR model for both $Y_{1}$ and $Y_{2}$ (1 model), \item[D2.]
 NMAR model for both $Y_{1}$ and $Y_{2}$ (1 model), \item[D3.]
 MAR models for both $Y_{1}$ and $Y_{2}$ (4 models), \item[D4.]
 Mixture of MCAR and NMAR models for $Y_{1}$ and $Y_{2}$ (2 models), \item[D5.]
 Mixture of MCAR and MAR models for $Y_{1}$ and $Y_{2}$ (4 models), \item[D6.]
 Mixture of NMAR and MAR models for $Y_{1}$ and $Y_{2}$ (4 models). \end{enumerate}